kamiarkordari/Advanced-Lane-Lines/README.md

 Now, we use the camera parameters that we calculated in the previous step to undistort road image.

-The code for this step is contained in cell #11 of `Project.ipynb`.

 Here's an example of the output for this step:
 ![alt text][image2-out]

 ### 2. Thresholding with Color Transforms and Gradients

 I used a combination of color and gradient thresholds to generate a binary image that clearly shows the lanes on the road.
-The code for thresholding steps are at cells #8 through #18 in `Project.ipynb`.
+The code for thresholding steps are at cells #9 through #18 in `Project.ipynb`.
 Here's an example of the output for this step.

 ![alt text][image3]